kaylajlu/kaylajlu.github.io/_projects/3_project.md

 related_publications: false
 ---

-My teammate and I wrote a paper that provided a thorough analysis on the PageRank and HITS algorithms: two commonly used web-ranking algorithms.
+I contributed to a paper that provided a thorough analysis of the PageRank and HITS algorithms—two commonly used web-ranking algorithms.

-We started by explaining the mathematics behind the PageRank algoirthm.
-We introduced three distinct versions of it: Simple PageRank, Damped PageRank, and Dangling Node PageRank.
-Each version provides a prirority on different hyperlinks depending on the number of links connected to each hyperlink and the quality of them.
-We provided both mathematical explanations and code simulations of the algorithms.
+We began by explaining the mathematics behind the PageRank algorithm and introduced three distinct versions: Simple PageRank, Damped PageRank, and Dangling Node PageRank.
+Each version prioritizes different hyperlinks based on the number of connections and the quality of the linked pages.
+We provided both mathematical explanations and code simulations for these algorithms.

-We also examed the Hyperlink-Induced Topic Search (HITS) algorithm and conducted a similar process where we did a mathemtical breakdwon of the algorithm and simulated it through code.
+We also examined the Hyperlink-Induced Topic Search (HITS) algorithm and followed a similar process, breaking down the mathematics behind it and simulating its behavior through code.

+Ultimately, this project helped me develop a deeper understanding of the underlying algorithms in my everyday life and further understand the connection between theory and practical applications.